wilsontelab/svx-mdi-tools/README.md

----
-The svx-mdi-tools suite is still under active development and is not yet considered stable.
-A stable release is expected summer 2022.
----

 # wilsontelab svx-mdi-tools

-The [Michigan Data Interface](https://midataint.github.io/) (MDI) is a framework for developing, installing and running a variety of HPC data analysis pipelines and interactive R Shiny data visualization applications within a standardized design and implementation interface.
+The [Michigan Data Interface](https://midataint.github.io/) (MDI) is a framework for developing, installing, and running HPC data analysis pipelines and R Shiny data visualization applications within a standardized design and implementation interface.

 Data analysis in the MDI is separated into